dofusdude/doduda/README.md

 ## Credit

-The code in the `unpack` directory is a port of the [PyDofus](https://github.com/balciseri/PyDofus) project to Go.
+To unpack Dofus 2 data, doduda ships a port of the [PyDofus](https://github.com/balciseri/PyDofus) project.
 Thanks to balciseri for the work on PyDofus!

 The terminal visualizations are made with [vhs](https://vhs.charm.sh).